nicholasferguson/Display.Quaternion.Rotation/README.md

 ## This is a discussion for using Quaternion math for rotations.
 It uses some computer science terminology: 'overloads' and 'interface"

-This explanation accompagnies two python files:  q3a.py and plotPrism.py <br>
+This explanation accompanies two python files:  q3a.py and plotPrism.py <br>

 Some computer science terminology will be used to explain quaternions:'overload' and 'interface'